A Self-Evolving Framework for Efficient Terminal Agents via Observational Context Compression: Self-evolving Compression Agentic Framework

 To obtain broader and more transferable compression rules, TACO performs self-evolution across tasks rather than relying only on evolution within a single task.
-Moreover, we run \textbf{multiple turns} on the same dataset until convergence is reached.
+Moreover, we run \textbf{multiple evolution rounds} on the same dataset until convergence is reached.
 Under parallel execution, effective rules from completed tasks are written back to the Global Rule Pool and reused to initialize later tasks.
-As a result, the batch size $N$ affects the speed of rule propagation and can influence final performance, which we analyze in Sec.~\ref{subsec:Hyperparameter Selection}.
-In our experiments, this process is instantiated through repeated runs over benchmark tasks.
+As a result, the batch size $N$ affects the speed of rule propagation and can influence final performance, which we analyze in the Appendix~\ref{subsec:Hyperparameter Selection}.